Date added: December 26, 2019

 Affected Products: PICO Compute Modules , PICO-IMX6 , PICO-IMX6UL , PICO-IMX7 , PICO-IMX8M , PICO-IMX8M-MINI

 NOTE: In order for this to work properly, TechNexion SOMs have to be plugged into TechNexion baseboards.
+Going through this process on custom-designed baseboards is also possible, but the settings and steps will depend on the baseboard design.

 1. Connect debug console, power, and data cables to the baseboard